Biscuit, Badger & Willow

 We had not planned to increase the rat population in our home, especially with Badger being poorly, but it was one of those things.

-I had gone a walk to some nearby fields to see the horses that live there, when some young boys walked past me.
+Our new baby rat, Willow sitting in my hand I had gone a walk to some nearby fields to see the horses that live there, when some young boys walked past me.
 They were carrying a shoe box with air holes punched in the top.
 I asked them about the box and they told me they had a rat in it, which they were going to release as their mother didn’t want it in the house.
 When I asked the boys to give me the rat they looked at me like I was bonkers, but they did agree.

 The poor little guy was so frightened by his ordeal that, once home, I put him straight in a cage and left him alone.
 I didn’t even know if he was a boy or a girl, or what Derek was going to say when he found out we had got another rat!